Nataraja performing Shiva Tandava Nritya

 The image shows a large-size sculptural relief carved on the right side of the Cave – 1 entrance depicting Nataraja (Dancing King), a manifestation of Shiva, performing the Tandava Nritya, a vigorous cosmic dance of creation, preservation, and destruction.

-As you can see, Nataraja is standing with a dancing pose on a lotus flower pedestal, and his 18 hands carrying a variety of objects, including a trishula (trident) and an ax.
-His vehicle Nandi is behind him, and his son Ganesha is standing to his left.
-An unidentified figure is seated behind Ganesha.
+As you can see, Nataraja is standing with a dancing pose on a lotus pedestal with his 18 hands carrying a variety of objects, including a trishula (trident) and an ax.
+Standing behind him is his vehicle Nandi and standing to his left is his son Ganesha.
+There is an unidentified figure seated behind Ganesha.

 Cave – 1 Images